GUIDED SKI & SPLITBOARD EXPEDITION

 For logistics support and trip planning we are working with Grigory Mintsev, an ACMG/RMGA Ski Guide with extensive experience working in the mountains of Kamchatka.

-Participants will need to arrive in Petropavlovsk-Kamchatsky (airport code PKC) on or before [TBA].
-The only available routing during the winter months is via Moscow.
+Participants will need to arrive in Petropavlovsk-Kamchatsky (airport code PKC) on or before April 7.
+The only available routing during the winter months is via Moscow on Aeroflot Russian Airlines.
 Keep in mind that, due to the duration of the flight from Moscow and the number of time zones you will cross en route, you will need to book your flight leaving Moscow the day before you plan to arrive in Kamchatka.
-We will return to Petropavlovsk the evening of [TBA] for departures on the [TBA].
-As mentioned above, a single-entry tourist visa is required for entry into Russia and will need to be applied for in advance.
+We will return to Petropavlovsk the evening of April 17 for departures on the 18th.
+As mentioned above, a tourist visa is required for entry into Russia and will need to be applied for in advance.
 We will provide the necessary letter of invitation to submit with your personal visa application.

-40 Tribes Lead and Tail Guides joined by one local Russian guide; Airport transfers; 2 nights hotel accommodation in Petropavlovsk-Kamchatsky; Private Delica transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2-person tents with a large kitchen/dining tent; Snowcat transport to Avachinsky Pass; 4 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides joined by one local Russian guide; Airport transfers; 2 nights hotel accommodation including breakfasts in Petropavlovsk-Kamchatsky; Private transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2 or 3-person tents with large kitchen and dining tents; 1 night accommodation in private lodge with thermal pools in Paratunka; Snowcat transport to Avachinsky Pass; 3 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE

-Airfare and baggage fees; Visa fees (single-entry tourist visa required); Medical/evacuation insurance; Meals in Petropavlovsk-Kamchatsky; Alcohol; Tips for guides.
+Airfare and baggage fees; Visa fees (tourist visa required); Medical/evacuation insurance; Lunches and dinners in Petropavlovsk-Kamchatsky; All meals in Paratunka; Alcohol; Tips for guides.

 A 20% deposit is required to secure your spot, with the remainder due 4 months prior to the expedition start date.